Biodiversity Factsheet

 Policy

-• The Endangered Species Act (ESA) (1973), administered by the Fish and Wildlife Service and the National Marine Fisheries Service, aims to protect and recover imperiled species and the ecosystems they depend on.37
+• The Endangered Species Act (ESA) (1973), administered by the U.S. Fish and Wildlife Service and the National Marine Fisheries Service, protects and recovers imperiled species and the ecosystems they depend on.33

-• As of 2024, 194 countries have National Biodiversity Strategic Action Plans for the conservation and sustainable use of biological diversity.38 Globally, over 238,000 protected areas (such as national parks and reserves) have been established, covering nearly 15% of the land and 7.3% of the sea.39 The size of protected areas is now 19 times larger than in 1962.39
+• As of 2024, 194 countries have National Biodiversity Strategic Action Plans for the conservation and sustainable use of biological diversity.34 Globally, over 300,000 protected areas cover 21M mi²—18% of land and 8% of marine and coastal areas—a 1M mi² increase from 2020.35

 Global Initiatives

-• The UN developed a list of Sustainable Development Goals (SDGs) that commit to preserving biodiversity, among other things.
-Fulfilling the SDGs has the potential to greatly increase biodiversity and its associated benefits.41
+• The UN developed a list of Sustainable Development Goals (SDGs) including commitments to preserving biodiversity.40

 Cite As